Traditional street in Inami Japan with wooden houses

 Next to learning the classical Ranma woodcarving techniques and three-dimensional sculpture, Asaya was also introduced to another style of Japanese woodcraft: Buddhist sculpture.
 This depiction of Amida Nyorai — the Buddha of Infinite Light — was carved under the guidance of Master Ishihara, a specialist in Buddhist figures.

 Buddhist sculpture demands a high technical precision and a strict adherence to measurements and forms.
-Each step of the process — from the selection of wood to the shaping of details — follows practices that have been passed on for generations.
-Through this work, Asaya began to learn about the spirituality behind the Buddhist craft and created his first work of this century old tradition.
+Each step of the process — from the selection of wood to the shaping of details — follows practices that have been passed on for over thousand years.
+Through this work, Asaya began to learn about the spirituality behind the Buddhist craft and created his first work of this century-old tradition.

 Handcarved wooden dragon relief in japanese style woodcarving